MDRoads

 Parts of the Baltimore-Harrisburg Expressway predate the Interstate system, built as the new US 111 to replace York Rd.
 By 1955, it was completed from the new Baltimore Beltway north to Shawan Rd, with one side completed north to Belfast Rd.

-Most of the JFX, the part of I-83 inside the Beltway, was mostly completed by 1963 from the Beltway down to Guilford Ave.
+Most of the Jones Falls Expressway (JFX), the part of I-83 inside the Beltway, was mostly completed by 1963 from the Beltway down to Guilford Ave.
 It was extended in the seventies to Monument St, and by 1983 ended at Pleasant St, with a dead end bridge with a park & ride.
 Plans here were to extend the JFX south along President St, then east roughly along Boston St to I-95, where ghost ramps still exist for this connection.
 It would have plowed through the Fells Point and Canton areas, one of the few original samples of housing from the 18th century, the former of which predates Baltimore itself.
 Although it has been scrapped and never built, mileage seems to begin at the planned I-95 junction.

 By 1990, I-83 was completed with a traffic light at Fayette St, and President St was widened and extended as a divided highway to be able to handle additional traffic down to Eastern Ave and Fleet St. Parts of Boston St were also widened and divided.
 A current proposal seeks to dismantle the newer, elevated part of the highway below Guilford Ave., and replace it with a surface highway, similar to President St south of Fayette.